-- A. The School Board hereby adopts the procedure specified in Florida Statutes, Section 120.57(3) for the resolution of bid protests subject to the following: - B. The bid tabulation shall be posted at the location where the bids were opened within a reasonable period of time after the opening of the bids.
+- A. The School Board shall follow the procedure specified in Florida Statutes, Section 120.57(3) for the resolution of bid protests. - B. The bid tabulation shall be posted at the location where the bids were opened and by electronic posting within a reasonable period of time after the opening of the bids.